Localization of Buried Ferromagnetic Targets Using a Rotating Magnetic Sensor Array with a Joint Optimization Algorithm

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Buried ferromagnetic targets, such as unexploded ordnance, generate an additional magnetic field to the main geomagnetic field, which manifests as a magnetic anomaly signal for localization.
-This paper presents an alternative scheme for the localization by using a rotating magnetic sensor array and a joint optimization algorithm.
+Buried ferromagnetic targets such as unexploded ordnance generate an additional magnetic field to the main geomagnetic field, which manifests as a magnetic anomaly signal for localization.
+This paper presents an alternative scheme for localization by using a rotating magnetic sensor array and a joint optimization algorithm.
 Multiple magnetic sensors are integrated into an automated rotating measurement platform to achieve efficient and convenient data acquisition.
-To solve the target's position coordinates, we combine the quantum particle swarm optimization (QPSO) with the genetic algorithm (GA) to develop a joint optimization algorithm, named QPSO-GA.
-It incorporates the advantages of rapid convergence and local refined search of QPSO with the advantages of global exploration and diversity preservation of GA.
-Field experiments demonstrate that the proposed measurement system and algorithm achieve an average localization error less than ten centimeters in a multi-sensors for multi-targets scenario within a 4 m × 4 m survey area, meeting general application requirements.
+To solve the target’s position coordinates, we combine quantum particle swarm optimization (QPSO) with the genetic algorithm (GA) to develop a joint optimization algorithm, which we name QPSO-GA.
+The proposed algorithm incorporates QPSO’s advantages of rapid convergence and local refined search with the advantages of global exploration and diversity preservation from the GA.
+Field experiments demonstrate that the proposed measurement system and algorithm achieve an average localization error of less than ten centimeters in a scenario with multiple sensors for multiple targets within a survey area of 4 m by 4 m, meeting general application requirements.